-If a caregiver receives PMC of a child, the caregiver can request the \$500 annual reimbursement per child for child-related costs.
+If a caregiver meeting the eligibility requirements above receives PMC of a child previously in the conservatorship of DFPS, the caregiver can request the \$500 annual reimbursement per child for child-related costs.
 DFPS can reimburse caregivers in this amount for up to three years or until the child turns 18, whichever comes first.
+40 Tex.
+Admin.
+Code § 700.1009.